 Ask your sales teams and your product teams what they want showcased in content.
 You’ll most likely end up creating everything from pitch decks and website copy to one-sheeters and help desk articles.
 All your content in this space should serve to either cinch the deal with prospects or inform and entice existing clients to renew and expand.

 One important note on the bottom of the funnel is that good examples focus on problems and solutions more than just features.
 If you sell software, your gut instinct will tell you to just list all the features you’ve built.
 But you can still tell a story at the by framing your product information as one part of a cohesive whole.
 That way, your audience will come to view your offerings as a solution to a problem they have, rather than a menu they can pick and choose from.

 We try to apply that principle to our own bottom-funnel assets, which can be printed out and distributed at events or shot over to potential clients as PDFs.
-Here’s an example of what we use to position Docalytics, a feature that helps customers manage and analyze all of their downloadable assets.

 That overview should help clarify how content fits into different parts of the marketing sales funnel.
 How you tell your brand’s story is ultimately up to you, but remember that regardless of which stage you’re working on, your content needs to hold attention and tie to a clear action.
 If you do that, the funnel can be a helpful framework rather than a wonky waterslide that harms people along for the ride.